v-rgrace/Viva/Viva/insights/advanced/analyst/templates/copilot-business-outcome.md

 ## About this report

-The **Copilot business outcome** report includes the following report pages to help you better understand the relationship between Copilot usage and your business outcomes.
+The **Copilot business outcome (Copilot business impact)** report includes the following report pages to help you better understand the relationship between Copilot usage and your business outcomes.

 ### Copilot business outcome summary